Sing Me a Story with Belle

-Disney's Sing Me a Story with Belle is an American live-action/animated television series created by Patrick Davidson and Melissa Gould.
-The series features Belle from the 1991 film Beauty and the Beast, who now owns and manages the bookshop in the village.
+Sing Me a Story with Belle is an American live-action/animated television series created by Patrick Davidson and Melissa Gould.
+The series features Belle from Disney's 1991 animated feature film Beauty and the Beast, who owns and manages the bookshop in her village.
 She is usually greeted by children who would like to hear a story.
 Belle interacts with the children and narrates vintage Disney animated shorts while doing activities around the bookstore.
 The series premiered on September 8, 1995, on Disney Channel.

 Development

 According to Ken Weiner, vice president at Buena Vista Television, using vintage Disney animated shorts allows the show to present a higher quality of animation than would normally be feasible in an educational show that would meet the Federal Communications Commission's E/I standards.

 By early 1995, it was said that the show would present two short films per episode (with updated music and voices), which Belle and the children would sometimes interrupt for discussion purposes or to "test cognitive abilities".

+The show filmed at the Disney-MGM Studios park of Walt Disney World in Orlando, Florida.

+To promote the series, lead actress Lynsey McLeod made public appearances as Belle the 1996 Los Angeles Times Festival of Books.

+In an interview with Set designer Jimbo Marshall, he said, "First of all, this is a book shop, so we have shelf after shelf overflowing with books -- 3,000 real books.
+We wanted the look of real dimension that you just can't get with prop books....
+The stair railings are decorated with musical notes and treble clefs.
+The shop is really a reflection of Belle's personality, full of music and wonder and fun."

 Plot

-Belle (Lynsey McLeod) lives in France and owns her own book and music shop after marrying her Prince.
-Helping her at the bookstore are Lewis and Carroll, two magical bookworms, Harmony the Cat and Big Book, a large talking book on a book stand.
+Belle (Lynsey McLeod) after having married the prince, bought the bookshop in her village.
+Helping her are Lewis and Carroll, two magical bookworms, Harmony the Cat and Big Book, a large talking book.
 The bookstore is visited by local children to whom Belle will sing songs and tell stories, usually with a moral relating to something that's happened that day.
-The show's format bears resemblance to the Adventures in Wonderland in nature.

-Clips from vintage Disney cartoons would often be used to illustrate the stories, including:
+Clips from vintage Disney cartoons would often be used to illustrate the stories.